 Find a really experienced Reflexologist as this can also sometimes help get baby into a better birthing position.
 The treatment by itself is incredibly relaxing :)

-I can help you stay fit, healthy and strong in your Pregnancy, and also put you in the perfect position for experiencing a Kick A*s Labour & Birth, with my online Prenatal classes.
-Get your baby into the best position (as well as feeling niggle-free, strong and relaxed!) with my Prenatal Online Yoga Course.
-If you would like to upgrade, then please do check out the 7-Week Yoga & Birth Preparation Program!
+I can help you stay fit, healthy, and strong in your Pregnancy, and also put you in the perfect position for experiencing a Kick A*s Labour & Birth, with my online Prenatal classes, workshops and Membership Site.

 Did you find this useful?
 If so, I'd love you to share it by using the buttons on the left side.